 The simplicity and versatility of this dish, featuring crispy gnocchi, guarantee it's a crowd-pleaser for every member of the family.

 If you're a fan of sheet pan meals with veggies, don't miss out on my other delightful recipes, like Sheet Pan Sausages and Brussel Sprouts, Sheet Pan Chicken Drumsticks and Potatoes, and Sheet Pan Chicken, Brussel Sprouts and Potatoes.
 They're all winners!

 - It's quick.
-With less than 30 minutes on the clock you can have a tasty meal in minutes.
-From prep to table, this dish is perfect for a fast mal on those busy nights.
+With less than 30 minutes on the clock, you can have a tasty meal in minutes.
+From prep to table, this dish is perfect for a fast meal on those busy nights.

 - It's cheap.
-Even with food inflation prices, garden fresh veggies and sausages seem to remain frugal options for the table (so long as the veggies ae in-season).
+Even with food inflation prices, garden fresh veggies and sausages seem to remain frugal options for the table (as long as the veggies are in season).
 Made with basic seasonings, we calculated this recipe to cost less than $10.